How to easily write your first blog post

 - 3-5 Sections – With H2 headers – Sections include your main points and this is where you’ll break apart the topic.
 Within each section you might have lists, or H3 sub topics.

 - Graphs and images – Make sure to add interest to your post by adding in a couple of interesting images or graphs.
+You can easily make stunning graphics using Canva.
 Make sure you add metadata to these in the form of alt text and title attribute.
 Make sure you include your keyphrase in one or two of your images metadata.
 I use Unsplash to find great cover images, and I’ll add 4 Pinnable images to each blog post.

 - Wrap up – Wrap up your post with a few sentences… make sure you include some sort of call to action or next step.